-The original recipe that dates back nearly 2000 years did not contain any eggs, but now many recipes such as French Provençal Aïoli incorporate egg yolks and are closer to garlic mayonnaise.
+The original garlic and oil emulsion sauce recipe, which dates back nearly 2000 years, did not contain any eggs, but now many recipes, such as French Provençal Aïoli, incorporate egg yolks and are closer to garlic mayonnaise.

-Aïoli \Eye-YO-Lee\ : France:
+1) Aïoli \Eye-YO-Lee\ : France:

-Allioli \Ah-ee-ohlee\: Catalan (Spain and France)
+2) Allioli \Ah-ee-ohlee\: Catalan (Spain and France)

-Alioli \Ah-Lee-Ohlee\: Greater Spain:
+3) Alioli \Ah-Lee-Ohlee\: Greater Spain:

-Alioli in Spain should be similar to the Catalan version, just oil and garlic, salt and lemon but many recipes now contain Egg yolk.
+Alioli in Spain should be similar to the Catalan version, just oil and garlic, salt and lemon, but many recipes now contain Egg yolk.